Hotel Patagonia, Arinsal

 Lively après ski Varied ski area Family friendly skiing

-Arinsal may remain one of Europe’s most underrated ski destinations, but year on year it closes the gap on the larger resorts.
-With some of the sunniest skiing in Europe, incredible duty free shopping and dining and a massive range of off slope activities, Arinsal is a more than viable alternative, especially during the busiest weeks of the season.
+Arinsal might be one of Europe’s most underrated ski destinations, and every year it closes the gap on the larger resorts.
+With some of the sunniest skiing in Europe, incredible duty-free shopping and dining, plus a huge range of off-slope activities, we recommend Arinsal as an affordable alternative to the Alps, especially during the school holidays when it's popular for terrific value and family friendly ski schools.

 Beginner Intermediate Advanced Snowboard